Raku/nqp/docs/ops.markdown

 Note that contrary to C's localtime() function, the $year contains the actual year (A.D), and the $month has been normalized to 1..12.

+## getcodename
+* `getcodename($obj --> str)`

+Returns the name of the given concrete code object.
+Throws an exception if an object of the wrong type is passed.

 ## getrusage
 * `getrusage(int @rusage)`